SWS-Methodology/Standards/writing_r_modules.md

 * A README.md
 * An R folder containing helper functions.
   * These may only contain R files which will be sourced before the main R file.

-**Important: The README.md is a non standard file to hold additional information, however during deployment it should not be contained in the zip file.**

 ### Structure of the Main R file